AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/support-migration.md

 ## How will I know when the Support Migration has been completed? {#support-migration-has-been-completed}

 The Support migration will occur after your User migration is completed for all subscriptions.
-If you've been added as a PSA as part of the Support Migration, you will receive an email after User migration is complete, indicating you have been added as a Support Admin to contact Support for those specific subscriptions.
+If you've been added as a PSA as part of the Support Migration, you will receive an email after User migration is complete, indicating you have been added as a Support Admin to contact Adobe Support for those specific subscriptions.
 This will trigger an automatic redirect from the Marketing Nation to Adobe Experience League for all case submissions.
 Please continue to submit Support cases through the Marketing Nation until the automatic redirect is activated.

 ## Additional Resources {#additional-resources}